 It was always about religion, perhaps by a few skewed minds.
 25 years ago Bal Thackeray, the leader of the militant Shiv Sena, had asked for the disenfranchisement of Muslims.
 He would address huge rallies at an open ground referring to Muslims as “katuas”, the cut ones without a foreskin.
 After the Babri Masjid was demolished in Ayodhya, on the instructions of these political parties, and the riots reached what was then Bombay, the men in the streets would point at the crotches of Muslim men and snigger, “katua”.
 They were stopped and asked to strip for a random check by random people.
 Unlike the Sikhs after the riots in 1984 who discarded their turbans and shaved off their hair to protect themselves, Muslims could not get back their foreskin.

-At the held last month in Goa, for 4 days all the cars at the venue were sprayed with cow urine to purify them.
+At the All-India Hindu Convention held last month in Goa, for 4 days all the cars at the venue were sprayed with cow urine to purify them.
 “Their car needs shuddhi karan.
 We do it to all objects — watches, clothes, sometimes even handbags.
 It’s a spiritual exercise.”

-Young Hindu women are to protect them from “love jihad”, a bogey created by the rightwing suggesting that Muslim men are luring them to fall in love to later convert them.
+Young Hindu women are training in self-defence to protect them from “love jihad”, a bogey created by the rightwing suggesting that Muslim men are luring them to fall in love to later convert them.

 That instead of urging these fit youth to join the army, they are being brainwashed to target a particular group makes the intention clear.